 Try carving out some time to play ball with your dog and awaken to the give-and-take of natural and instinctual interaction….

-This month, instead of allowing your brain to rush you down life’s path, step-in and get a leash on your thinking: With your brain minding you, you can determine the appropriate road that makes your walk through life much more fetching….
+Instead of allowing your brain to rush you down life’s path, step-in and get a leash on your thinking.
+With your brain minding you, you can determine the appropriate road that makes your walk through life much more fetching….